ArminJo/SoftStart/README.md

 Both values must be the same.
 The output format is: `<counterForPositiveHalfWave>|<counterForNegativeHalfWave>\n`<br/>
 You have to use an isolation transformer to safely read this value.<br/>
-I have not yet tested it, but using **two 1 MOhm resistors instead of the ramp speed trimmer should work too**.
+I have not yet tested it, but using **two 1 M&ohm; resistors instead of the ramp speed trimmer should work too**.

 # Fuse values
 FUSE VALUES for **embedded version**, which requires **fast start**, since soft start must begin as soon as power is on.